-3 minutes INCIDENT REPORTING INTRODUCTION FACILITATOR Say: Hello and welcome to Incident Reporting and for the next hour we will be discussing how to report incidents in the BSA system. cident Reporting & Incident Say: By the end of this course you will be able to: Understand what comprises a serious incident.
-Understand how to access and use the Incident Reporting Tool.
+3 minutes INCIDENT REPORTING INTRODUCTION FACILITATOR Incident Reporting & Incident Reviews Say: Hello and welcome to Incident Reporting and for the next hour we will be discussing how to report incidents in the BSA system.
+Martin and a state of the state Say: By the end of this course you will be able to: Objectives Understand what comprises a serious incident.
+Understand what comprises a serious incident.
+Understand how to access Understand how to access and use the Incident Reporting Tool. and use the Incident Reporting Tool.
 SAY: The first part of this session will cover incident reporting.
 We will discuss what to report, how to report, and the resources available to staff and volunteers.
+Why do we report?
 Ask: Why is it important to report incidents that happen at your camp and in the BSA?
-(Seek response but aim for the following): Required by NCAP standards HS-507 and AO-808 (BSA reporting requirement) Helps us learn from one another BSA has a commitment to safety and providing safe programs To aid in the process when there is an insurance claim Slide has animation for answers to appear on click Revised incident reporting applies to you and other employees.
-Revisions can be found via MyBSA>Risk Management Notebook>Procedure to File an Electronic Liability Incident/Claim (or Lawsuit) under the National Liability Insurance Program Let's look at a decision tree to decide when to file a report and the reporting requirements Do: Walk through the decision tree on the slide.
+(Seek response but aim for the following): Required by NCAP Standards H5:507 and AO-808 Learn from one another BSA commitment to safety Aid in insurance claims Required by NCAP standards HS-507 and AO-808 (BSA reporting requirement) Helps us learn from one another BSA has a commitment to safety and providing safe programs And the second sec To aid in the process when there is an insurance claim Slide has animation for answers to appear on click Revised incident reporting applies to you and other employees.
+Revisions can be found via MyBSA>Risk Management Notebook>Procedure to File an Electronic Liability Incident/Claim (or Lawsuit) under the National Liability Insurance Program NEW: To make sure that camp leadership is aware of the incident reporting tools available, AO-808 requires that the Camp Director, the Program Director and the Professional Advisor access the BSA Incident Report page, download a copy of the current Incident Information Reporting Tool, Youth Protection/ Membership Infraction Information Reporting Tool, and Near Miss Incident Information Reporting Tool and review the balance of the webpage.
+To show that this has happened, individuals must sign a certification statement that this review was completed and keep a copy of each tool available.
+The certification statement shal be provided to the assessment team.
+Let's look at a decision tree to decide when to file a report and the reporting requirements Do: Walk through the decision tree on the slide.